On the square root of the inverse different: Abstract

 \section{Abstract}

-Let $F_{\pi}/F$ be a finite, Galois-algebra extension of number fields with group $G$.
-Suppose that $F_{\pi}/F$ is weakly ramified, and that the square root $A(\pi)$ of the inverse different $\mf{D}(\pi)^{-1}$ is defined.
+Let $F_{\pi}$ be a finite, Galois-algebra extension of a number field $F$, with group $G$.
+Suppose that $F_{\pi}/F$ is weakly ramified, and that the square root $A_\pi$ of the inverse different $\mf{D}_{\pi}^{-1}$ is defined.
 (This latter condition holds if, for example, $|G|$ is odd.)
-B. Erez has conjectured that the class $(A(\pi))$ of $A(\pi)$ in the locally free class group $\Cl(\Z G)$ of $\Z G$ is equal to Chinburg's invariant $\Omega(F_{\pi}/F, 2)$.
-We show that this equality holds whenever $A(\pi)$ is defined and $F_{\pi}/F$ is tame.
-This extends a result of the second-named author and S. Vinatier.
+B. Erez has conjectured that the class $(A_\pi)$ of $A_\pi$ in the locally free class group $\Cl(\Z G)$ of $\Z G$ is equal to the Cassou-Nogu\`es-Fr\"ohlich root number class $W(F_{\pi}/F)$ associated to $F_\pi/F$.
+This conjecture has been verified in many cases.
+We establish a precise formula for $(A_\pi)$ in terms of $W(F_{\pi}/F)$ in all cases that $A_\pi$ is defined and $F_\pi/F$ is tame, and are thereby able to deduce that, in general, $(A_\pi)$ is not equal to $W(F_\pi/F)$.